 Bocadillos are traditional Spanish sandwiches.
 You’ll find miniature versions like this one at many pintxos bars.

-Gorriti Taberna was one of my favorite pintxos bars in San Sebastian.
+Gorriti Taberna really is one of the best San Sebastian pintxos bars.
 I enjoyed the authentic neighborhood feel of the place.
 Like many of the restaurants on this list, it’s a Certificate of Excellence awardee with a stellar 4.5-star rating on TripAdvisor.

 Address: De la Brecha Enparantza, 2, 20003 Donostia, Gipuzkoa, Spain